-The operation of the project is not expected to result in impacts to air quality as there will be no permanent fuel combustion requirements except for the use of vehicles for operation and maintenance works at the Wind Farm and along the OHTL.
+The operation of the projects is not expected to result in impacts to air quality as there will be no permanent fuel combustion requirements except for the use of vehicles for operation and maintenance works at the Wind Farm and along the OHTL.
 Emission from vehicles during operation will be minor and unlikely to result in a discernible impact at receptor locations.
+No cumulative impacts on air quality are expected from the operation of the WFs.

-Potential impacts relating to decommissioning of the wind farm will be managed through the implementation of a Decommissioning Management Plan, with specific relevance to working methods and regulations that may be applicable at this time
+Potential impacts relating to decommissioning of the wind farms will be managed through the implementation of a Decommissioning Management Plan, with specific relevance to working methods and regulations that may be applicable at this time

-4.3 Noise and Vibration
+5.3 Noise and Vibration